Cheong2K/RPi/README.md

 2. WiFi

-	Edit config.txt lacated in the SD Card (e.g. with a SD card reader).
+	Boot into the RPi and use command line to edit config.txt:

+		$ sudo nano /boot/config.txt

 	Add the following line to the file:

 		dtoverlay=sdio,poll_once=on

-	Edit cmdline.txt, remove
+	Edit cmdline.txt,

+		$ sudo nano /boot/cmdline.txt

+	Remove

 		console=ttyAMA0,115200

-	Boot into the RPi (X-Window), you should be able to associate an WiFi AP.
+	Reboot (remove power) into the RPi (X-Window), you should be able to associate an WiFi AP.

-	Note: if you do not have a PC or SD card reader, boot into the RPi and use command line to do that:

-		$ sudo nano /boot/config.txt

 	You can check with the following command to see its IP address.